Mohamed-Abdelhakeem-x/Supplements-Store/Project_Report.md

 ## 8. Results & Discussion
 The implementation of this comprehensive QA strategy yielded significant benefits:
-- **High Reliability**: The 98% coverage ensures that almost every logic path has been verified.
+- **High Reliability**: The 100% coverage ensures that every logic path has been verified.
 - **Regression Safety**: The automated suite allows for safe refactoring.
 Developers can modify code with confidence, knowing that the tests will catch any unintended side effects.
 - **Documentation**: The tests themselves serve as living documentation of how the system is expected to behave.